-We have begun to implement our sales and marketing infrastructure for the commercialization of OLINVYK, our first FDAapproved product.
+We have implemented our sales and marketing infrastructure for the commercialization of OLINVYK, our first FDA-approved product.
 We currently do not expect to build sales, manufacturing and distribution capabilities outside of the United States, although this expectation could change in the future.